Seboeb/ci-4th-milestone/README.md

   - As a user I want to upvote existing bug reports of other users.
   - As a user I want to upvote/donate a feature request that I want to request myself.
   - As a user I want to be able to create comments on bug reports or feature request.
-  - As a user I want to be able to edit my comment.
   - As a user I want to see an overview of all the reported bugs and see the severity of that bug.
   - As a user I want to see an overview of the requested features and the current state of the donation.
   - As a user I want to see a list of features that are in active development.